 At Southeastern Guide Dogs, our four-legged superheroes offer confidence, courage, and hope.

 Guide dogs, service dogs, facility therapy dogs, breeder dogs, and others transform the lives of our students and graduates.
 It takes two years, tens of thousands of dollars, and a community of supporters and volunteers to create our world-class dogs.
-People with visual impairments and veterans with post-traumatic stress disorder gain confidence, freedom, and hope with a guide dog or service dog by their side.
+People with visual impairments and veterans with post-traumatic stress gain confidence, freedom, and hope with a guide dog or service dog by their side.

 As we pursue excellence, our education, socialization, and training strategies help our dogs follow clear career paths from preschool to graduation to a meaningful career to retirement.

 Puppies are bred and born on our campus.
 At just a few days old, they begin their education as they are tickled and stretched.
 At four weeks, our puppy preschool program introduces sights, sounds, scents, surfaces, and everyday objects.
 At six weeks, our Puppy Kindergarten Adventure program invites the public to continue their multi-sensory education.

 At 10 weeks, puppies go to boarding school, where our volunteer puppy raisers teach basic obedience and house manners in a loving home environment.
 Community excursions and personalized training with local puppy raiser groups provide socialization and confidence as puppies experience the big, wide world.